BeyondMicroControl/AsciiCAD/docs/AsciiCAD_User_Manual.md

 ### oASC object

-This object contains Javascript functions interacting with or perform relevant operations for the Ascii grid.
+The oASC object contains Javascript functions interacting with or perform relevant operations for the Ascii grid.